Decline in water ecosystem health highlights water storage concerns

 Landholders across the Hills and Fleurieu are being urged to consider what they can do to help provide ‘low-flows’ following declining trends in the health of water-dependent ecosystems.

-A report released late last year by the Hills and Fleurieu Landscape Board highlighted declining trends in populations of fish and macro-invertebrates, which are useful indicators of ecosystem health.
+A report released late last year by Landscapes Hills and Fleurieu highlighted declining trends in populations of fish and macro-invertebrates, which are useful indicators of ecosystem health.
 Monitoring at 35 sites across the region showed flows as fair or poor in terms of their ecological value.

-Hills and Fleurieu Landscape Board Team Leader Water Resources Paul Wainwright explained how our landscapes are getting drier, and dams are holding water and not passing on low flows to the environments that need them across the Mount Lofty Ranges.
+Landscapes Hills and Fleurieu Team Leader Water Resources Paul Wainwright explained how our landscapes are getting drier, and dams are holding water and not passing on low flows to the environments that need them across the Mount Lofty Ranges.

 “Low-flows are regular, naturally occurring, small flow or ‘run-off’ events.
 They are a vital part of the annual water flow pattern in a catchment and provide life-sustaining water to ecosystems that cannot survive prolonged dry-spells, with many plant and animal species throughout the Mount Lofty Ranges relying on them.